 Storage and Transportation

-I recommend buying a crossbow case to properly store and carry your crossbow around.
-The Supply SAS Black Deluxe Padded Soft Crossbow Case with Sling from Southland Archery is a fine affordable universal soft crossbow case that fits either one of these crossbows.
-If you want a sling with your crossbow don’t buy the expensive $30+ slings as they are often not worth their asking price if you ask me.
+I recommend buying a crossbow case to properly store and carry your crossbow on your next hunting trip.
+The Supply SAS Black Deluxe Padded Soft Crossbow Case with Sling from Southland Archery is a fine affordable universal soft crossbow case that fits Barnett’s Explorer series crossbows nicely.

 If you want a crossbow sling to comfortably carry the crossbow then I recommend buying a Universal Black Padded Crossbow Sling from Southland Archery.
 It is a good quality sling with a non-slip design, custom swivels, and a heavy-duty adjustable strap that is reasonably priced.